jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 I liked the grandness of this song, a very big feeling behind it that I understand was intentional from the band.

-Despite this, like [In Darkness](#3-in-darkness), this track was really filler to me, unfortunately.
+Despite this, this track was really filler to me, unfortunately.

 I like the message and feeling behind it, but compared to the songs around it, I just didn't feel the same.
 Again, not bad by any means, in fact I like it better than [In Darkness](#3-in-darkness), but just not stand-out awesome like the others.

 ## 5. Glenwood
 <a class="copy-btn" href="https://genius.com/Lorna-shore-glenwood-lyrics" target="_blank" title="Genius">Lyrics</a>&emsp;<a class="copy-btn" href="https://genius.com/35292984" target="_blank" title="Genius">Song Bio</a>

-This is my favourite track in the entire album.
-It was the first song I heard, yes, but I really like it the most.
+This is a close second for my favourite track in the entire album.
+It was the first song I heard, too!
 The music has a really hopeful sort of feel to it, almost conforting.

 I've thought a lot about it lately and I've concluded that for me, the melody of *Glenwood* makes me feel two main things:
 1.  **Nostalgia.**